jqhoogland/rationalia-starter/LW/Concepts/Bayes' Theorem.md

 where A is the proposition of interest, B is the observed evidence, P(A) and P(B) are prior probabilities, and P(A|B) is the posterior probability of A.

-With the posterior odds, the prior odds and the [likelihood ratio](https://www.lesswrong.com/tag/likelihood-ratio) written explicitly, the theorem reads:
+With the posterior odds, the prior odds and the [[Likelihood Ratio|likelihood ratio]] written explicitly, the theorem reads:

 P(A|B)P(¬A|B)=P(A)P(¬A)⋅P(B|A)P(B|¬A)